Birmingham-and-Solihull-ICS/BSol.mapR/README.md

 locality-level data.
 This data is then much easier to visualise as a choropleth map (often called a heat map).

-`GP-mapper` is an R module designed to automatically convert GP-level counts to a ward, constituency or locality level, and produce customisable choropleth maps, such as that shown below.
+`BSol-mapR` is an R module designed to automatically convert GP-level counts to a ward, constituency or locality level, and produce customisable choropleth maps, such as that shown below.
 We can show numbers in both their raw and normalised form (for example total number